domschl/HuggingFaceGuidedTourForMac/NextSteps/llama.cpp.md

 make
 ```

-> **Notes:** You can speed up the build process by specifiying the number of cores used for compilation `make -j4` would use 4 cores.
-To retry a build, use `make clean` first to remove existing build artifacts.
+> **Notes:** You can speed up the build process by specifying the number of cores used for compilation `make -j4` would use 4 cores.
+To retry a build, use `make clean` first to remove existing build artefacts.

 ## Downloading model data

-> **Warning**: The entire situation with copyright and moral right to use large language models that have mostly been created by using vast undisclosed datasources is unclear at best.
+> **Warning**: The entire situation with copyright and moral right to use large language models that have mostly been created by using vast undisclosed data sources is unclear at best.
 The underlying training data-collections have been created by a vast number of different authors and have been used without explicit consent in almost all cases.
-That is the reason why the actual source of the model data and it's origins is obfuscated in many cases, even by large cooperations offering commercial services.
+That is the reason why the actual source of the model data and its origins is obfuscated in many cases, even by large corporations offering commercial services.
 > Here we try to use the models that at least try to be open about their provenance, but it is important to consider that even those models should be considered as having an undefined state concerning copyright and moral status.

-The by far largest repository for large-language-models (LLMs) is Huggingface.
+The by far largest repository for large-language models (LLMs) is Huggingface.
 There are basically two ways to download a model:

 - Clone a Huggingface model repository using Git LFS (as installed above)
 - Download a single model file directly